Neil Peart Biography

 When not busy with Rush, Peart has recorded or performed with Vertical Horizon, the Buddy Rich Band, and others.
 In 2008, Peart returned to New York City for a Buddy Rich Memorial concert.
 In 2009, he also recorded a new version of "The Hockey Song."

 In addition to his job as a musician, Peart is a proflic writer.
-He's written five non-fiction books, The Masked Rider, Ghost Rider, Traveling Music: The Soundtrack to My Life and Times, and Roadshow: Landscape With Drums: A Concert Tour by Motorcycle, and Far & Away: A Prize Every Time.
+He's written six non-fiction books, including The Masked Rider, Ghost Rider, Traveling Music: The Soundtrack to My Life and Times, and Roadshow: Landscape With Drums: A Concert Tour by Motorcycle, and Far & Away: A Prize Every Time.
 He's also written many articles for Modern Drummer and other magazines, and frequent blog entries for his website NeilPeart.net.
 For the Clockwork Angels album, Neil Peart collaborated with writer and friend Kevin J. Anderson on a Clockwork Angels novel, which became a New York Times beststeller.

 Peart lives in the Los Angels area with his wife Carrie Nuttall (married in 2000) and daughter Olivia (born in 2010).
 Before this time, Peart was married to Jackie Taylor for 22 years, and they had one daughter Selena.
 In 1996, Selena died in a car accident, and then Jackie died a year later of cancer.
 Peart chronicled his story of loss and his recovery in his heartwrenching book, Ghost Rider.